Eliminate waste with flexible and agile powder handling using IBCs and be able to rapidly respond to customer's needs.

-Parallel processing means decoupling each of the manufacturing stages so that Filling, Blending, Packing and Cleaning can take place simultaneously.
-The synchronised processes mean that no time is wasted.
+Parallel processing means decoupling each of the manufacturing steps so that formulation, blending, packing and cleaning take place simultaneously.